 Previous concerns about Great Lakes didn't come to be

-The 96 years of measuring the water levels of the Great Lakes done by the Army Corps of Engineers represents a relative sliver of time compared to the thousands of years prior to 1918 when no one was keeping track of these levels.
+The 96 years of measuring the water levels of the Great Lakes done by the Army Corps of Engineers represent a relative sliver of time compared to the thousands of years prior to 1918 when no one was keeping track of these levels.
 Nonetheless, in recent years global warming adherents were citing low water levels on the Great Lakes as evidence of global warming.

 Now that Great Lakes levels are no longer low, they are seizing on the recent wet weather in southeast Michigan to advance their arguments.